peter88213/yw-cnv/README.md

 * The yWriter 6/7 project to rewrite must exist in the same folder as the document.
 * If both yw6 and yw7 project files exist, yw7 is rewritten.

+### World building lists

+* Character lists that can be edited in Office Calc and written back to yWriter format.
+* Location lists that can be edited in Office Calc and written back to yWriter format.
+* Item lists that can be edited in Office Calc and written back to yWriter format.

+You may change the sort order of the rows.
+You may also add or remove rows.
+New entities must get a unique ID.

 ### Create a new yw7 project

 Generate a new yWriter 7 project from a work in progress or an outline.